 When you arrive at Guimarães Station, walk 15 minutes to the lower station at Teleférico de Guimarães (Penha Cable Car) and take the cable car up to Serra de Penha (Penha Mountain).
 Take the main road, Av.
 Dom João IV and turn right on R. do Rei Pegu.

-Serra de Santa Catarina, the ancient name of Serra de Penha, was an important pilgrimage site.
-Today, it is one of the most famous attractions in Guimarães.
+Serra de Penha was an important pilgrimage site, and it is one of the most famous attractions in Guimarães today.

 The 617m mountain is the highest point in the urban areas of Guimarães.
 It has over 60 hectares of forest and greenery, and the park has many giant granite rocks covered with green moss and hiking trails.